jadianes/spark-py-notebooks/README.md

 ### [An on-line movie recommendation web service](https://github.com/jadianes/spark-py-notebooks)

 This tutorial can be used independently to build a movie recommender model based on the MovieLens dataset.
-Most of the code in this first part, about how to use ALS with the public MovieLens dataset, comes from my solution to one of the exercises proposed in the [CS100.1x Introduction to Big Data with Apache Spark by Anthony D. Joseph on edX](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x), that is also [**publicly available since 2014 at Spark Summit**](https://databricks-training.s3.amazonaws.com/movie-recommendation-with-mllib.html) .
+Most of the code in the first part, about how to use ALS with the public MovieLens dataset, comes from my solution to one of the exercises proposed in the [CS100.1x Introduction to Big Data with Apache Spark by Anthony D. Joseph on edX](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x), that is also [**publicly available since 2014 at Spark Summit**](https://databricks-training.s3.amazonaws.com/movie-recommendation-with-mllib.html).

 There I've added with minor modifications to use a larger dataset and also code about how to store and reload the model for later use.
 On top of that we build a Flask web service so the recommender can be use to provide movie recommendations on-line.

 ### [KDD Cup 1999](https://github.com/jadianes/kdd-cup-99-spark)